dyllanwli/Geocoding/README.md

-# Is ChatGPT a game changer for geocoding - a benchmark for geocoding address parsing techniques
+# Revolutionizing Geocoding: The Impact of Large Language Models on Spatial Data Interpretation

-## Benchmark description
+# Geocoding Parsing Benchmark description

 ### Address parsing task
 This repository is the benchmark to evaluate the performance of the **_address parsing_** task, specifically the segmentation of a singular inline postal address description into distinct chunks in accordance with the USPS address component standard, as outlined below.